Jacob-Ismail-Curtis/Jacob-Ismail-Curtis/README.md

 Download CV [here](https://drive.google.com/file/d/1XFOZewQq0S97otZ1RTPXcJ0ibfyHagX7/view?usp=sharing)

 ## About Me
 Hi, I'm Jacob, a programmer from the South West of England.
-I have recently graduated from Durham University with a Bachelor's degree in Computer Science from Durham University!
+I have recently graduated from Durham University with a Bachelor's degree in Computer Science from Durham University.

 During my time as an undergraduate, I have found a passion for machine learning and blank.
 I am also very interested in financial markets and am looking to find opportunities to further explore these two fields and combine them.